- 9 comments

 Italy is a magical place at any time of the year, but in winter it takes on a distinctive charm of its own.
-From snow-capped mountains and alpine ski runs to relaxed city breaks and a hint of Mediterranean sun, Italy in winter is bound to impress and delight!
+From snow-capped mountains and alpine ski runs to relaxed city breaks and a hint of Mediterranean sun, a tour to Italy in winter is bound to impress and delight!

 The beautiful city of Venice is a wonderful place to visit during the winter months.
 The attractions and sites are quieter, and the air clearer than during the summer when pollution and crowds can detract from the surroundings.
 From gondola rides to beautiful baroque architecture and fabulous food and wine, Venice has something for everyone.
 If nothing else, simply relax with a coffee in St Mark’s Square, and enjoy watching the world go by Italian style.

 - What to do: Take a gondola ride through the fog.
 The landscape in winter becomes even more mystical (great for photographs!) and there are less crowds, meaning no jostling of gondolas in the waterway.
 Wish for a light snowfall for the most magical experience!